Condiments

 Sauerkraut is one of the healthiest foods for our bodies.
 It’s rich in probiotics and requires only two ingredients – cabbage and salt.
 Check out this quick tutorial for making sauerkraut.

-But let’s get back to the gut and more importantly to how to make sauerkraut.
-When it came to healing my gut, removing trigger foods and allergens were good but not enough.
+When it came to healing my gut, removing trigger foods and allergens was good but not enough.
 Working towards rebuilding what had been broken for so many years required that I focus on repopulating my gut bacteria.

 Sauerkraut is: